wp-plugins/udinra-all-image-sitemap/readme.txt

 == Frequently Asked Questions ==

-= How can I submit my image sitemap to Google? =
+= How can I submit my image sitemap to Google and Bing? =

-Once you have created your Sitemap, you can submit it to Google using Webmaster Tools.
+Plugin does it for you.

 = Where's the sitemap file stored? =